JetBrains/guide/site/java/tutorials/presenting/introduction/index.md

 thumbnail: ./thumbnail.png
 ---

-In this tutorial we will take a look at ways to level up your presentation skills with IntelliJ IDEA.
+In this tutorial, we will take a look at ways to level up your presentation skills with IntelliJ IDEA.

 We will take a look at the following: